kharyam/networth-dashboard/docs/ISSUES.md

 - These tables are currently empty - are there any plans for these or should they be deleted? manual_entries manual_entries_id_seq manual_entry_log manual_entry_log_id_seq

-- Other Assets
-* Add another page for "other assets" for things like cars, jewelry, etc. where you can have fields for estimated value and amount owed and purchase price?
-Is that the point of the miscellaneous_assets table?
-The type of asset should be in a dropdown.
-There should be a way to update the possible asset types (categories) of assets, store this in a database table.
-Can you create a simple / elegant way such that each asset type could potentially have custom features?
-For example, for a "Car", we might want to allow additional fields like make, model, mileage and condition so we can reach out to an API to get estimated value.
-This extended ability should be an option for all asset types, so we need a good, maintainable framework to enable this extensibility.
-Each asset should have the option of having its own visualization page to support its custom features - again, this should be implemented in a modular / pluggable way for simplified extensibility.
-Make sure the swagger documentation is updated for the newly added API endpoints.

 - Look at the quick actions on the dashboard that are not implemented.
 Implement the ones that you can now.
 Make sure these still make sense.
 For future ones, create a popup to let the user know the feature isn't implemented yet.